 Scientific evidence shows that climate change is producing hotter, drier conditions that contribute to worsening risks of wildfires in the American West.
 Photo: Kevin Abel/BLM

-Wildfires are also becoming more frequent and intense, and the costs to fight them are growing.
-The cost to residents of Oregon wildfires is also increasing, as real estate development proceeds in or near high-risk areas.
-Currently, 107,000 homes—8 percent of total residential properties—valued at $12.7 billion are at high risk of damage from wildfire.
+Wildfires in Oregon are also becoming more frequent and intense, and the costs to fight them are growing.
+In 2018, the price tag reached more than $514 million, breaking the previous record, set in 2017, of $447 million.
+The costs to residents are also increasing, as real estate development proceeds in or near high-risk areas.
+More than 132,000 Oregon homes were at high or extreme risk of damage from wildfire in 2018.

 Diminishing and uncertain water supplies

 Oregon's natural resources support timber production, agriculture, and commercial fisheries, and a vibrant tourism industry that contributes nearly $10 billion annually to the state's economy.
 Global warming will affect all of them.
 Photo: Darrell Wyatt/Flickr

 Higher temperatures and changes in precipitation are already having significant impacts on water resources in the Northwest.
 Winter snow accumulation in the mountains is a natural water storage system on which Oregon relies during its drier summer months, most critically for agriculture.

 Since 1955, parts of Oregon have experienced a decrease in average snowpack on April 1 of more than 70 percent.
 Snowpack decline is projected to continue as more winter precipitation falls as rain rather than snow throughout much of the Pacific Northwest.

 Snow is already melting as many as 30 days earlier than in the mid-twentieth century, reducing summer stream flows in many Northwest snow-fed rivers.
 This means less water is available during the hotter months when water demand tends to be highest.